 sudo systemctl restart jellyfin

-Following installation, the media server requires read and execute permissions for your media directories.
-Access Control Lists (ACLs) provide fine-grained permission management beyond traditional Unix file permissions.
-Consequently, they let you grant specific users access without changing ownership or group membership.
+Following installation, Jellyfin requires read and execute permissions for your media directories.
+Access Control Lists (ACLs) provide fine-grained permission management beyond traditional Unix file permissions, letting you grant specific users access without changing ownership or group membership.

 First, install the ACL package if it’s not already present: